platformsh/platformsh-docs/docs/src/increase-observability/metrics/dedicated-generation-3.md

 #### MySQL

-Metrics graphs for the MySQL service container show CPU and disk allocation and usage across all hosts.
+Metrics graphs for the MySQL service container show CPU, RAM, and disk allocation and usage across all hosts.
 The persistent disk has been configured in the [services configuration](../../add-services/_index.md) as 24.55&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.